yahsieh37/gender-classification-tensorflow/README.md

 ## Folders
 This section briefly describs each folder in the repository.
 - `Model_files`: Contains every model files, including the pretrained VGG-Face model and the fine-tunned gender classification models.
 See [this section](#convert-model-weights-from-matconvnet-to-tensorflow) and [this section](#transfer-learning) for more details.
-- `GenderDataset`: Contains the whole gender classification dataset.
-See [this section](#gender-classification-data-preparation) for more details.
 - `GenderDataset_Small`: Contains the small gender classification dataset.
-See [this section](#gender-classification-data-preparation) for more details.
+To generate the whole gender classification dataset (`GenderDataset`), see [this section](#gender-classification-data-preparation) for more details.
 - `Feature_files`: Contains the features of the gender classification dataset extracted by the pretrained VGG-Face model backbone.
 See [this section](#transfer-learning) for more details.
 - `Results`: Contains the predictions of the gender in the testing images.
 See [this section](#evaluating-the-model) for more details.